Registration for the Medicaid federal electronic health record (EHR) incentive program is open.

 Choose your EHR, add to cart and press “Get CMS EHR Certification ID.”
 View the CHPL user guide (PDF) for more detailed instructions.

-Step 4: Create an account on the Texas Medicaid & Healthcare Partnership Health IT Portal (Instructions see pages 22-42).
-This website will require you to enroll and attest to the required 30% Medicaid patient volume (Pediatricians can qualify with 20-30% Medicaid volume).
+In addition to reporting your EHR Certification ID, this website will require you to attest to the required 30% Medicaid patient volume (Pediatricians can qualify with 20-30% Medicaid volume).
 The patient volume will be calculated based on any continuous 90 days in the year previous to applying for the incentive.

 You will have the ability to choose one of the following two options to calculate patient volume: